IlysvlVEizbr/miniHtmlChatBot/README_en.md

 - Chines：[main.html](main.html)
 - English：[main_en.html](main_en.html)
 2. Modifying API related parameters
-- Update the parameter `ApiUrl`, `ApiKey` and `ApiModel` in the HTML (costs will be borne by yourself).
+- Update the parameter `ApiUrl`, `ApiKey` and `ApiModel` in the HTML (costs will be borne by yourself)
 - To use SiliconFlow's free API, simply register on the [SiliconFlow website](https://siliconflow.cn/) and generate your API key.
-Then fill in the `ApiKey`.
+Then fill in the `ApiKey`
-3. Open the corresponding HTML file directly using your browser.
+3. Open the corresponding HTML file directly using your browser

 ### Example Running Effect
 <img src="https://i.ibb.co/NK53JRZ/image.png" alt="Running Effect"></img>